Home » Crochet Blankets » Pink Sands Summer Blanket Crochet Pattern

-Pink Sands Summer Blanket – Free Crochet Pattern
+Pink Sands Summer Blanket Crochet Pattern

 I’m so happy to be sharing this summer crochet blanket pattern with you!
 The pink sands summer blanket has quickly become one of my favorite warm-weather projects.
+It’s made with Caron Cotton Cakes, a soft and breathable cotton blend yarn that’s perfect for summer.

 You can find the free pattern below, or you can purchase the ad-free printable PDF from my shop.